DUNE/dune-justin/docs/services.md

 clients to authenticate using X.509 certificates or grid style X.509 proxies of users or grid jobs.

-- wfs-wsgi-allocator - [Workflow Allocator](workflow-allocator.md), which responds to queries from generic jobs
+- justin-wsgi-allocator - [Allocator Service](workflow-allocator.md), which responds to queries from generic jobs
-- wfs-wsgi-commands - Workflow Commands service, which responds to queries from the [workflow command](workflow-command.md)
+- justin-wsgi-commands - justIn commands service, which responds to queries from the [justin command](workflow-command.md)

-The [Workflow Dashboard](dashboard.md) is currently implemented as a Python3 CGI script.
+The [justIn dashboard](dashboard.md) is currently implemented as a Python3 CGI script.